Dog Plasters - Can You Use Plasters on Dogs?

 On Which Animals Can a Spray Plaster Be Used?

-Spray on plaster wound protection is mainly used for animals such as dogs and cats.
+Spray on plaster wound protection is mainly used for dogs and cats.
 However, you can also use it to protect wounds from flies on grazing animals.
-This has been seen in much larger animals such as horses where we have seen the spray prove to be incredibly beneficial.
+This has been seen in much larger animals such as horses, where the spray proves to be incredibly beneficial.

 How Should I Use a Spray-on Plaster?